cademirci/cademirci.github.io/_posts/2021-01-04-about-c#-frameworks.md

 ***

 Additionally, I be bored when I see Windows forced a user to do use some tool.
-Even if there are Linux and MacOS alternatives to implement C# projects, it is quiet clear that the best environments for it are using Visual Studio IDE on Windows operating system.
+Even if there are Linux and MacOS alternatives to implement C# projects, it is quiet clear that the best environment for it is Visual Studio IDE on Windows operating system.
 I have an annoying experience about it.